kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Initialization.md

 The highest execution space in the list which is enabled is Kokkos' default execution space, and the highest enabled host execution space is Kokkos' default host execution space.
 For example, if  `Kokkos::Cuda`, `Kokkos::OpenMP`, and `Kokkos::Serial` are enabled, then `Kokkos::Cuda` is the default execution space and `Kokkos::OpenMP` is the default host execution space.<sup>1</sup>  In cases where the highest enabled backend is a host parallel execution space the `DefaultExecutionSpace` and the `DefaultHostExecutionSpace` will be the same.

-Command-line arguments are prefixed the string `--kokkos-`. [`Kokkos::initialize`](../API/core/initialize_finalize/initialize) will remove prefixed options from the input list, but will preserve non-prefixed options.
+[`Kokkos::initialize`](../API/core/initialize_finalize/initialize) parses the command line for flags prefixed with `--kokkos-`, and removes all recognized flags..
 Argument options are given with an equals (`=`) sign.
 If the same argument occurs more than once, the last one is used.
 For example, the arguments

     --kokkos-threads=4 --kokkos-threads=3